mjc-mia/getting-data/README.md

 This task was done in step 6 in run_analysis.R

-The final data set is called "final" and will be uploaded with the name of "final-dataset.txt"
+The final data set is called "final" and will be written out with the name of "final-dataset.txt"

 ### Create separate data frame with only averages for each subject/activity combination

 The desired output is one row per user-activity combination.
-We use the aggregate() function for this and output the data frame under the name "summarydata.csv."
+We use the aggregate() function for this and output the data frame under the name "summarydata.txt."

 This task is corresponds to step 7 in run_analysis.R